Chip stocks fall as Micron outlook signals easing demand

 Earlier this week, Volkswagen VOWG_p.DE said chip shortages were easing and starting to offset supply chain bottlenecks and rising costs.

-As recently as March, the German automaker warned that supply bottlenecks would hurt growth this year after it sold 2 million fewer cars than planned last year due to the chip crunch.

-(Reporting by Sayantani Ghosh in Singapore; Additional reporting by Supantha Mukherjee in Stockholm, Ben Blanchard in Taipei, and Byungwook Kim in Seoul; Editing by Kim Coghill)
+(Reporting by Sayantani Ghosh in Singapore; Additional reporting by Supantha Mukherjee in Stockholm, Ben Blanchard in Taipei, Byungwook Kim in Seoul and Akash Sriram in Bengaluru; Editing by Kim Coghill and Anil D'Silva)

 ((sayantani.ghosh@thomsonreuters.com;))